jackdbd/hokuto-no-ken-api/README.md

 ## Deploy the API on Heroku

+To deploy the application on Heroku you need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).

 If this is the first time, create a Heroku application with `heroku create`.

+Deploy the API (the first time or every time you make a change):

 ```sh
 make deploy_api